You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Gradebook setup, use, and end-of-semester concerns

-In order to save time and headaches at the end of the semester, we recommend following the guidelines in our Canvas New Gradebook Best Practices to ensure that your gradebook is set up correctly at the beginning so that it will be easier to use during the semester and your final grades will be calculated accurately.
+To save time at the end of the semester, we recommend following the guidelines in our Canvas Gradebook Best Practices to set up your gradebook correctly from the start, making it easier to use during the semester and ensuring your final grades are calculated accurately.

 Quizzes & Assessments

-When using the Canvas Quizzes tool, there are several variables you can choose from that allow you to create the type of assessment you want (e.g. timed assessment, single or multiple attempt assessments, etc.).
+When using the Canvas Quizzes tool, there are several variables you can choose from that allow you to create the type of assessment you want (e.g., timed assessment, single or multiple attempt assessments).
 To learn more about quiz security and the best options for creating, administering, and analyzing quizzes, see our Canvas Quizzes Best Practices article.

 Assignments

-In Canvas any graded item will display on your Assignments page, including discussion items, Canvas quizzes/exams, and written assignments.
-However, this "Assignments" section of the Canvas Best Practices article mainly addresses written assignments that will be submitted via Canvas.
+In Canvas, any graded item will display on your Assignments page, including discussion items, Canvas quizzes/exams, and written assignments.
+However, the "Assignments" section of the Canvas Best Practices article primarily addresses written assignments submitted via Canvas.

 If you do not need plagiarism detection for an assignment, or the assignment is not a written assignment, then use a Canvas assignment.
 If you do need to utilize plagiarism detection, then use a Turnitin Direct assignment.
 If you need both plagiarism detection and want students to complete peer reviews, use a Turnitin LTI assignment.